How marine life inspires innovation

 This student project won the “Innovate for sustainability” competition organized by 3DEXPERIENCE Edu, an initiative which empowers 6 million students every year by giving them access to Dassault Systèmes solutions.

-Use your mouse to play with the 3D experience below, and discover all the features of the robot in 360º!
+Click on "play" to discover the 3D experience below, and use your mouse to play with the features of the robot in 360º!

 EEL Energy is developing an underwater structure to produce clean energy thanks to marine currents.
 They have created an undulating membrane that transforms the movement of water into electricty.
 This design was inspired by the undulating swim of marine animals.